Kernelizations for the hybridization number problem on multiple nonbinary trees

 \section{Discussion and open problems}

-The main open question remains whether the \HN problem is \leo{fixed-parameter tractable, and if it has a polynomial kernel, when parameterized only by~$k$ (i.e. when the number of input trees and their outdegrees are unbounded).}
+The main open question remains whether the \HN problem is \leo{fixed-parameter tractable, and if it has a polynomial kernel, when parameterized only by~$k$ (\revB{that is}, when the number of input trees and their outdegrees are unbounded).}

 Note that when the input trees are not required to have the same label set~$X$, \HN is not fixed-parameter tractable unless $\textsf{P}$ $=$ $\textsf{NP}$.
-The reason for this is that it is $\textsf{NP}$-hard to decide if~$r(\cT)=1$ for sets~$\cT$ consisting of rooted phylogenetic trees with three leaves each~\cite[Theorem~7]{JanssonEtAl2006}.
+The reason for this is that it is $\textsf{NP}$-hard to decide if~$r(\cT)=1$ for sets~$\cT$ consisting of \revA{trees} with three leaves each~\cite[Theorem~7]{JanssonEtAl2006}.

 Another question is whether the kernel size can be reduced for certain fixed~$|\cT|$.
 For~$|\cT|=2$, our results give a cubic kernel, while Linz and Semple~\cite{linzsemple2009} showed a linear kernel of a modified, weighted problem, by analyzing carefully how common chains can look in two trees.
 Can something like this be done for more than two trees?
 In particular, does there exist a quadratic kernel for three trees? \revB{In addition, can the running times of the kernelization algorithms be reduced?}

 Finally, there is the problem of solving the kernelized instances.
 For this, a fast exponential-time exact algorithm is needed, or a good heuristic. \leo{Although we have presented an $O(n^{f(k)}t)$ time algorithm for \HN, with~$n=|X|$ and~$t=|\cT|$, it is not known if there exists an~$O(c^n)$-algorithm for some constant~$c$.
 While $O(c^kn^{O(1)})$ algorithms have been developed for instances consisting of two binary trees~\cite{whidden2013fixed} and very recently for three binary trees~\cite{threetrees}, it is not clear if they exist for four or more binary trees, or for two or more nonbinary trees.
 Note that, for practical applications, the kernelization can also be combined with an efficient heuristic.}